Gonxolo/activeContour/README.md

-# Snakes - Active Contour
+# Snakes - Active Contours

 ## About this Repository
 We present an implementation of a Parametric Active Contour Model to adjust object